puzl-cloud/kubesdk/README.md

 ## `kubesdk-models`

 Pre-generated Python models for all upstream Kubernetes APIs, for every Kubernetes version **1.23+**.
-Separate models package gives you ability to use latest client version with legacy Kubernetes APIs.
+Separate models package gives you ability to use latest client version with legacy Kubernetes APIs and vice versa.

 ## `kubesdk-cli`